magiknono/vagrant-debian-jessie64-rails/README.md

 rails s -b 0.0.0.0
 ```

-GO to your host and open your favorite browser and see http://127.0.0.1:3000
+GO to your host and open your favorite browser and see http://127.0.0.1:3000 for info on env variables

 ## Editing your rails file in your host